Mercedes B-Class MPV - Reliability & safety

 Mercedes B-Class reliability

-Only one Mercedes model featured in our 2020 Driver Power owner satisfaction survey: the A-Class on which the B-Class is based.
-It finished in 36th place out of the top 75 models but could only manage a poor result for reliability and build quality.
+Several Mercedes models featured in our 2021 Driver Power owner satisfaction survey, including the A-Class on which the B-Class is based.
+It finished in a strong 23rd place out of the top 75 models but could only manage an adequate result for reliability and build quality.
 Just under 13% of buyers reported a fault within the first 12 months but the same owners gave the A-Class high scores for its styling, engines and gearboxes and infotainment.

 The B-Class scored a maximum five-star rating when Euro NCAP crash tested it in 2019.
 It scored highly for Adult Occupant protection with 96%, and a Child Occupancy rating of 90%.